 The costs associated with both of these options are entirely different.
 Let’s look at them in more detail.

-Cost of outdoor she shed
+Cost of an outdoor she shed

 If you’re building an actual shed or need to convert an existing shed, the cost will usually be on the higher side when compared to using an existing indoor room in your home – unless your existing shed is already built off the ground for protection against groundwater, and is weatherproofed with full access to utilities.